 What’s better than watching a movie all by yourself?
 Livestreaming yourself watching the movie, obviously.
 A number of gaming streamers offer movie nights to their fans.
 For example, Kaitlyn Fox lets her $10/mo patrons on Discord pick a movie one week in advance, then she (and whomever wants to join) jumps on the stream and watches it in real time.
 Video Games AWESOME! does a monthly movie night for their $5/month patrons.

-But if you don’t have merch, there are still rewards you can send to your fans’ mailboxes.
+But if you don’t have merch, there are still benefits you can send to your fans’ mailboxes.
 For example, Yvonne Williams of Back to Earth Creations offers various monthly packages including wire wrapping materials, chainmaille materials, original art, or a combination thereof.
 These materials go well with the tutorial videos and art-in-progress live streams she produces.

 Or, consider L'Amour et la Musique, a beauty and wellness blogger.
 She offers makeup samples to her patrons when they’re available as part of a personalized recommendations tier.